-1 iv y.
-Utility Capital Fund.
-2 3 4 The purpose of Utility Capital Fund reserves is to provide funding for emergency repairs, unanticipated capital expenses, and project cost overruns.
-5 6 b.
-The reserve balance target for the Water Utility is the amount equivalent to 1% of all Original Asset Values.
-7 8 c.
-The reserve balance target for the Sewer Utility (wastewater) is the amount equivalent to 2% of all Original Asset Values.
-9 10 d.
-The reserve balance target for the Storm Utility (stormwater) is the amount equivalent to 1% of all Original Asset Values.
-11 v .
-Golf Fund.
-12 13 a.
+- d.
+The reserve balance target for the Storm Utility (stormwater) is the amount equivalent to 1% of all Original Asset Values. - v.
+Golf Fund. - a.
 The reserve balance target for the Golf Fund is the amount equivalent to 30 days of operating expenses.

-14 6.
-Reporting: General 15 16 17 A. The Finance Department shall prepare financial reports that show and monitor actual performance in various expenditures and revenues with the adopted budget and planning forecasts.
-18 19 20 i i.
-The reporting system shall include a financial analysis of the overall financial status of the City and of its key funds, including, but not limited to, an analysis of all available financial resources.
-21 22 ii i.
-This analysis should discuss the current financial status, and the immediate and longer-term future financial status.
-23 iii A complete analysis shall be prepared quarterly.
-24 iv ' .
-25 7.
-Revenues: General 26 27 28 A. To the extent possible, diversified and stable sources of revenue shall be maintained to shelter public services from downward fluctuations in any one revenue source.
-Periodic financial reports shall include trend analysis of the City's primary sources of revenue.
-29 30 31 32 B. All potential grants shall be carefully examined for matching requirements.
+6. Reporting: General

+- A. The Finance Department shall prepare financial reports that show and monitor actual performance in various expenditures and revenues with the adopted budget and planning forecasts. - i.
+The reporting system shall include a financial analysis of the overall financial status of the City and of its key funds, including, but not limited to, an analysis of all available financial resources. - ii.
+This analysis should discuss the current financial status, and the immediate and longer-term future financial status. - iii.
+A complete analysis shall be prepared quarterly.

+7. Revenues: General

+- A. To the extent possible, diversified and stable sources of revenue shall be maintained to shelter public services from downward fluctuations in any one revenue source.
+Periodic financial reports shall include trend analysis of the City's primary sources of revenue. - B. All potential grants shall be carefully examined for matching requirements.
 Some grants may not be accepted if the local matching funds cannot be justified.
 Grants may also be rejected if programs must be continued with local resources after grant funds are exhausted.

-33 8.
-Revenues: Fees and Charges 34 A. The City shall develop and maintain a comprehensive schedule of fees and charges.
+8. Revenues: Fees and Charges

-35 i.
-The fees and charges should be reviewed in connection with each biennial budget.
+- A. The City shall develop and maintain a comprehensive schedule of fees and charges. - i.
+The fees and charges should be reviewed in connection with each biennial budget. - ii.

-Financial Policies

-- ii.
 Fees shall be reviewed by general type as described below: - a.
 Development-related fees (land use, building and property, fire marshal's office and engineering fees) shall be established by ordinance; adjusted for inflation and periodically subjected to a comprehensive rate analysis.
-Developmentrelated fees should be based on recovering costs of permitting and inspection services. - 7 b.
-Regulatory Fees (such as those related to Title 5 LMC) shall be established by ordinance.
-As may be permitted by law, these fees may be used for generating 9 city revenues in addition to recovering costs of the regulatory services. - c.
-Recreation and parks use fees shall be set by the Director of Parks, Recreation 10 and Cultural Arts within ranges established by ordinance.
-11 - d.
-General fees (such as rental rates, copy charges, and other miscellaneous fees) 12 shall be established by ordinance.
-These services should charge fees to assist 13 in making these services self-supporting.
-14 - e.
-Enterprise Funds (Utilities and Golf Course) fees shall be set by ordinance, and 15 set at a level necessary to support the costs of services in the fund and to 16 maintain long-term financial stability.
-To insure that the enterprise funds remain 17 self-supporting, fee and rate structures shall fully fund the direct and indirect 18 costs of operations, capital plant maintenance, debt service, depreciation, and 19 reasonable system extensions.
-See "Revenues: Utility Rates" below for 20 additional provisions.
-21
+Developmentrelated fees should be based on recovering costs of permitting and inspection services. - b.
+Regulatory Fees (such as those related to Chapter 5 LMC) shall be established by ordinance.
+As may be permitted by law, these fees may be used for generating city revenues in addition to recovering costs of the regulatory services.

+- c.
+Recreation and parks use fees shall be set by the Director of Parks, Recreation and Cultural Arts within ranges established by ordinance. - d.
+General fees (such as rental rates, copy charges, and other miscellaneous fees) shall be established by ordinance.
+These services should charge fees to assist in making these services self-supporting. - e.
+Enterprise Funds (Utilities and Golf Course) fees shall be set by ordinance, and set at a level necessary to support the costs of services in the fund and to maintain long-term financial stability.
+To insure that the enterprise funds remain self-supporting, fee and rate structures shall fully fund the direct and indirect costs of operations, capital plant maintenance, debt service, depreciation, and reasonable system extensions.
+See "Revenues: Utility Rates" below for additional provisions.

-Revenues: Utility Rates 22 9.
+9. Revenues: Utility Rates